Each and every project is tailor made to the client's specific requirements.

 The interior design of a typical project involves:

-The design develops over several months.
+The design typically develops over 4-8 weeks.

 Phase 1: Initial discussions

 After making contact with Max and his team a meeting will be arranged, preferably on-site where we will discuss the project.
 Specifically:

 Design limitations and boundaries

 Getting ready for a design meeting in our studio